A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - **Creatures:**
     - 12x [Double Elite](http://2e.aonprd.com/Rules.aspx?ID=790): [Shocker Lizards - using Electric Eels as template](https://2e.aonprd.com/Monsters.aspx?ID=174)
     - Note: Shocker Lizard is in Bestiary 2, released at end of May 2020
-  - **Encounter Notes:**
-    - Applying the double elite template to a level 1 creature likely makes it closer to level 4 than level 3.
-This could make the encounter moderate to severe for a level 8 party.

 ## Part 3: Down Comes the Rain (Party Level 9)